- Coronary artery disease (narrowing of the arteries)

 - High blood pressure

-- Connective tissue disorders that affect the strength of the blood vessel walls, such as scleroderma, osteogenesis imperfecta, polycystic kidney disease, and Turner syndrome
+- Connective tissue disorders that affect the strength of the blood vessel walls, such as scleroderma, osteogenesis imperfecta, and polycystic kidney disease

 People with aorta disease should be treated by an experienced team of cardiovascular specialists and surgeons.